Penguin-Lab/PenguinLib/README.md

 The robot can detect interaction through its touch sensor and respond with movement and audio.

+### 06 - Hexapod controlled using MQTT protocol

+Demonstrates basic control of a complete hexapod robot using MQTT protocol instead of Dabble app.

 ## Installation

 ### Arduino Library Manager